chiacyu/nee-editor/README.md

 * `Ctrl` + `S` : Save file.
 * `Ctrl` + `Q` : Quit the editor.
 * `Ctrl` + `F` : Find the specific syntax in file.
+  - `ESE` : Cancel search.
+  - `ENTER` : Perform search.
+  - `Arrows`: Navigate the cursor to `next` or `previous` fitting syntax.
 * `PageUp/PageDown` : Scroll Up/Down.
+* `Up/Down/Left/Right` : Move the current position of cursor.
+* `Home/End` : Move the cursor to the begining/end of editing line.

 ## License

+Nee editor is freely redistributable under the BSD 2 clause license.
+Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.